enothen/ansible-image-builder/README.md

 Some customization methods may have their own restrictions, limitations or dependencies.
 Some notes are provided below for awareness.

 #### Repositories
 You may want to use custom content in your image build.
 For this, you can use a custom repository, where you upload your custom rpms.
-Once you have that completed, you one or both of the following customization methods:
+Once you have that completed, use the following customization methods:

 - `payload_repositories`: A list of repositories to use during the image build.
 Use this to install custom packages (not available in Red Hat repositories).
 - `custom_repositories`: A list of repositories to be defined inside the image, but not defined or used during the image build.
-This makes it possible to define an internal repository that is not available to image builder, but is available internally once an instance has been created from the image.
+This makes it possible to define repositories that are not available to image builder, but are available internally once an instance has been created from the image.

 Here's a minimal example that uses both customization methods:
 ```